-Then there are two paid individual plans - Premium and Solo - with prices going from $10.42 per month up to $24 per month (billed annually).
+Then there are two paid individual plans - Premium and Solo - with prices going from $10.42 a month up to $24 a month (billed annually).
 Premium offers 500GB of storage and a maximum file size of 5GB, while Solo comes with 2.5TB of storage and a maximum file size of 10GB.

 Business plans go from $14.50 per user a month up to $24 per user a month (again billed annually), with storage quotas going from 1TB up to infinitely scalable, and file size limits from 5GB up to 20GB.
 Business plans have a minimum of three licenses to be purchased for the Standard and Premium plans, and 50 for the Enterprise plan.

 All paid plans come with a 14-day free trial, and the Basic plan also includes Premium features for free for 14 days.